josemanuel22/josemanuel22.github.io/_posts/2026-08-22-beyond-gans-rank-based-discriminator-free-training.md

 ## From one dimension to high dimensions and heavy tails

-A natural limitation of rank statistics is that ordering is straightforward in one dimension but not in \(\mathbb{R}^d\).
+A natural limitation of rank statistics is that ordering is straightforward in one dimension but not in $$\mathbb{R}^d$$.
 Our later work develops two extensions that address broader generative settings:

 **Robust training of implicit generative models for multivariate and heavy-tailed distributions with an invariant statistical loss**
 JMLR 2026 · [paper page](/publication/2026-03-10-jmlr) · [JMLR](https://jmlr.org/papers/v27/25-1660.html) · [code](https://github.com/josemanuel22/isl-implicit-generative-models)